 We might think of the attempts to foster security in architectural design as a layered aspiration, figured as an affective property of homeliness and as an operational principle of minimized risk.
 Together, these combine into a process of prescribed personalization.
 By this, we mean that the injunction to be person centered means that residents are encouraged to create their own spaces, yet in ways that are not of their own choosing and are constrained by the relatively inflexible processes of codification, standardization and evidence based guides as to what people in later life need and will want

 .
-Architectural latitude is limited by regulations and so too will be opportunities for residents ongoing practices of ‘home-making’ (Blunt & Dowling, 2006) which can take place only in the bedroom which is constructed as being synonymous with the residents ‘home’. he researchers who revisited Townsend’s (1962) classic study found that although bedrooms had become more individualised, as consequence of regulations they are now less personalized.
+Architectural latitude is limited by regulations and so too will be opportunities for residents ongoing practices of ‘home-making’ (Blunt & Dowling, 2006) which can take place only in the bedroom which is constructed as being synonymous with the residents ‘home’.
+The researchers who revisited Townsend’s (1962) classic study found that although bedrooms had become more individualised, as consequence of regulations they are now less personalized.

 ‘One of the most striking and less positive changes is revealed in a comparison of bedrooms in 1958 and 2006, when we notice that some freedoms have disappeared because of health and safety restrictions.
 Instead of a kettle on the hob, a sewing machine or a teapot on the table in a 1958 voluntary home, there is, in 2006, a clinical room with commode, box of tissues, white radiator and hospital style bed tray.
 Modern restrictions mean that freedom to live anything approaching a normal, independent life, however able the resident, has disappeared’ (Rolph et al 2009: 436).